Custom Will-Power Chinese & Japanese Calligraphy Wall Scroll

 軍紀 means military discipline or military principles.

-Note: In some rare context, it could be extended to mean "morale" but "discipline" is much closer to the commonly-held definition.
+Note: In some rare contexts, it could be extended to mean “morale,” but “discipline” is much closer to the commonly-held definition.

 See Also: Self-Discipline